 At my website you will find a permalink to a list of the 30 basic Human Rights: regardless where you were born, how you are raised, your circumstances, etc., as a human being you automatically have these basic rights.
 I added this link to make sure all the Beautiful Souls who visit my site, will be reminded of the rights we have.

-In this series, I will select some of those important rights and add my personal view.
+Previously in this series, I did select some of those important rights and added my personal view.
+This year (2021), I am going through the 30 basic rights.
 I would like to encourage you to look up our Human Rights, not to take these for granted or to misuse, but as a reminder we are all Human beings, Beautiful Souls and therefore we all matter.

 In addition, I hope to inspire the writers and artists among us to also use this topic for an article, story, poem, photograph, paint or any other piece of art and help me and many Human Rights Organizations to spread this information of huge importance.